mautrix/docs/bridges/general/double-puppeting.md

    * Make sure you set `m_login_password_support_enabled` to `true` in the config.
-   * You should also set `com_devture_shared_secret_auth_support_enabled` to `false` as having that option enabled breaks user-interactive auth in some clients (e.g. you won't be able to reset cross-signing in Element).
+   * You should also set `com_devture_shared_secret_auth_support_enabled` to `false` as having that option enabled breaks user-interactive auth in some clients (e.g. you won't be able to sign out other devices or reset cross-signing in Element).
 1. Add the login shared secret to `bridge` → `login_shared_secret_map` in the config file under the correct server name.
    * In mautrix-imessage and in past versions of other bridges, the field is